-There will be two midterm exams and one uniform, cumulative final exam.
+There will be two midterm exams and one final exam.
 The midterm exams are exams in which you will write pseudo-code to describe algorithms and/or you will solve conceptual problems related to the course material.
-The final exam is will cover the material from the entire course.
-The final exam is a uniform exam, given on the Hunter College "reading day", which is December 16.
+The final exam is no exception; it will cover the material from the end of the second exam to the end of the semester.
+Please note that the final exam is not cumulative.